BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 05/11/2023
 ---
 Today was the funeral of Natalia's uncle.
 On the one hand, there was sadness, but the soul went to heaven and, in my opinion, there was more joy 🙃.

+06/11/2023
+---
+After the morning service, we went to Redut and spent the entire afternoon there 🙃.

+07/11/2023
+---
+There was an awful lot of work today again 🥵.
+I'm waiting for the time when I'll be bored at work 😅😅.

+08/11/2023
+---
+We are pushing the construction issues forward - we hope that we will be able to pour the floors this year... although we are about a month away 😄.
+Unless December will be warm.

+09/11/2023
+---
+Yesterday we visited Rybaków - this is the family of the uncle whose funeral we recently attended.
+We were there from 6:30 p.m. to midnight! 😄

+10/11/2023
+---
+Day like everyday.
+In the evening we attended a service, and apart from that it's everyday life😃.

+11/11/2023
+---
+Friday - finally.
+But I admit that it was a bad evening and I would prefer it to be Monday 😏😏

+12/11/2023
+---
+Today there was a youth conference in Hajnówka.
+Overall it was a good time 👍.